ZIP file encrypted by ransomware

 - Unreadable or corrupted files

-- Attempts to open the file with WinZip, 7-Zip or similar tools fail.
+- Attempts to open the file in WinZip, 7-Zip or other software fail.

 - “Cannot open file.
 The archive is corrupted.”